EDI-N/Docs_en/docs/ClientProcesses/WineBureau/WB_Instructions/WB_International_deliveries_instruction.rst

 2 Formation of "Purchase Order Response" (ORDRSP) based on incoming "Purchase Order" (ORDER)
 ==============================================================================================================

 Wine Bureau is the initiator of the document flow and sends the "Purchase Order" (ORDER).
-Supplier receives an email notification about that.
+Supplier receives an email notification about that:

 .. image:: /ClientProcesses/WineBureau/WB_Instructions/pics_WB_International_deliveries_instruction/WB_International_deliveries_instruction_006.png
    :align: center

-To form a "Purchase Order Response" (ORDRSP), you should open the incoming "Purchase Order" (ORDER).
+To form a "Purchase Order Response" (ORDRSP), open the incoming "Purchase Order" (ORDER).
 Use one of the following ways to do that:

 **Way #1** - opening "Purchase Order" from the incoming email notification.
 Click on the **"View document"** button in the email (see the screen above).
 You should be authorized to watch the ORDER.